 My philosophy on time–it’s borrowed and can be taken at any, well, time.
 Since it’s a liability we need to pay it back and that means living life fully.

 Becoming financially independent can help you shift your attention to the more important things in life.
 You’re no longer worried about how to pay for basic living expenses.
 You now have time and your attention to create the life you’ve dreamed of.
 I covered the importance of time in my book, You Only Live Once.

-And financially independence can mean you also choose to work because you love the work you do.
+And financial independence can also mean you choose to work because you love the work you do.
 It’s a choice to work with a company and to be around coworkers.
 That sense of freedom is life-altering.
 It changes the way you work and how you interact with others.
-Imagine going into work because you want to, not because you have to.
+Imagine going to work because you want to, not because you have to.

 6 Steps to Achieve Financial Independence